n0-ki/ft_wolf3d/README.md

 To conclude Wolf3D is a remarkable playground to explore the playful practical applications of mathematics without having to understand the specifics.
-John Carmack is undoubtedly a genius.
-He was one of the first programmers to think about these applications and remains famous for them today.
-With the help of the numerous documents available on the internet, you will use mathematics as a tool to create elegant and efficient algorithms.

-My website can be found here: https://pdavid.net Contact: phoenix@pdavid.net

 You are welcome to use this as referance if you have any questions on Raycasting in C!

 If cloned follow these simple rules!